bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Using i for Icons</h4>

-Recently there has been a small movement of front end programmers using the i element for including icons on a page, specifically as seen within <a href="https://getbootstrap.com/" rel="noopener noreferrer" target="_blank">Bootstrap</a>.
+<p>Recently there has been a small movement of front end programmers using
+the i element for including icons on a page, specifically as seen within <a href="https://getbootstrap.com/" rel="noopener noreferrer" target="_blank">Bootstrap</a>.
 The i element is used as a hook, to which a class then determines which icon background image to apply to the element.
-Depending on how closely you wish to follow semantics this may or may not be an acceptable practices.
+Depending on how closely you wish to follow semantics this may or may not be an acceptable practices.</p>

 <h4>Underlining Text</h4>

-Continuing the pattern of having multiple elements with the same presentation, underlining text is no different.
+<p>Continuing the pattern of having multiple elements with the same
+presentation, underlining text is no different.
 There are a couple of different elements we can use as well as the
 <a href="https://learn.shayhowe.com/html-css/working-with-typography/"
 rel="noopener noreferrer" target="_blank">
 text decoration</a> CSS property.
-In this case, the two primary elements used to underline text are ins and u.
+In this case, the two primary elements used to underline text are ins and u.</p>

-The ins element is used to identify text that has been recently <b>added to the document</b>, and the u element simply refers to an <b>unarticulated annotation</b>.
+<p>The ins element is used to identify text that has been recently <b>added
+to the document</b>, and the u element simply refers to an <b>unarticulated annotation</b>.</p>

-For more semantic code, the ins element may be used with the cite and datetime attributes.
-The datetime attribute identifies when the content was added to the document, and the cite attribute provides a machine readable source providing reference for the addition, perhaps documentation or a request ticket.
+<p>For more semantic code, the ins element may be used with
+the cite and datetime attributes.
+The datetime attribute identifies when the content was added to the document, and the cite attribute provides a machine readable source providing reference for the addition, perhaps documentation or a request ticket.</p>

-The u element is typically used to label text as a proper name, often in another language, or to point out a misspelling.
+<p>The u element is typically used to label text as a proper name, often in
+another language, or to point out a misspelling.</p>

-Underlining text does require a bit of additional care, as it may be confused with a hyperlink.
+<p>Underlining text does require a bit of additional care, as it may be
+confused with a hyperlink.
 By default hyperlinks are underlined, and thus have become a standard design practice.
 Underlining text that is not a hyperlink can confuse users and cause quite a bit of frustration.
-Use underlines with caution.
+Use underlines with caution.</p>

 <details>
   <summary>Example, Underline</summary>